 - The roll out of the delivery of the Aboriginal Cultural Awareness Training.
-Eleven full day training sessions were delivered to all Museum staff, including three sessions to our Regional staff in the regions.
+Eleven full day training sessions were delivered to all Museum staff, including three sessions being delivered to our staff in the regions.
 An additional training program was offered to members of the Museums various Advisory Committee Members and the Museums Executive Team members.
-The Museum engaged the services of an Aboriginal service provider which is also registered with Supply Nation to deliver the training program.
+The Museum engaged the services of an Aboriginal service provider who is also registered with Supply Nation to deliver the training program.
 Over 160 of the Museum's staff, including staff from the New Museum Project team attended the full day training sessions. - The Museum has developed a Welcome to Country and Acknowledgement of Country policy which assists staff in understanding the reasons to conduct a Welcome to Country and

 - the difference between the two forms of Welcomes.
-This document has been endorsed by the WA Museums Aboriginal Advisory Committee and is available on the Museums internal website which is accessible to all Museum staff. - The Museum has engaged Aboriginal and Torres Strait Islander businesses for various events held at Museum locations.
-This included a Perth-based Aboriginal catering company, an Aboriginal photographer, and a string quartet featuring Aboriginal violinists.
+This document has been endorsed by the WA Museums Aboriginal Advisory Committee and is available on the Museums internal website which is accessible to all Museum staff. - The Museum has engaged Aboriginal and Torres Strait Islander business. for various events held at Museum locations.
+This included Perth based Aboriginal catering company, an Aboriginal photographer, and a string quartet featuring an Aboriginal violinists.
 The Museum continues to engage with Aboriginal and Torres Strait Islander businesses including those registered with Supply Nation.
-The Museum's CEO has also committed to the Museum increasing Aboriginal and Torres Strait Islander business within the Museum to 10%.
-All Museum shops sell and support local Aboriginal and Torres Strait Islander products. - The Museum participates and hosts National Reconciliation Week and NAIDOC Week events at all of its locations.
-These events are organised to promote the importance of these weeks to the wider community who visit our locations and to our Museum staff
+The Museums CEO has also committed to the Museum increasing Aboriginal and Torres Strait Islander business within the Museum to 10%.
+All Museum shops sell and support local Aboriginal and Torres Strait Islander products. - The Museum participates and host National Reconciliation Week and NAIDOC Week events at all of its locations.
+These events are to promote the importance of these weeks to both the wider community who visit our locations and provides a greater understanding to our Museum staff of the importance these weeks hold for Aboriginal and Torres Strait Islander peoples and the Aboriginal and Torres Strait Islander staff working at the Museum.